timetoady/timetoady.gihub.io/about.md

 ### My Coding Chops

-Vanilla JavaScript is where I've done most of my work, but CSS and HTML are close frenemies.
+JavaScript is where I've done most of my work, but CSS and HTML are close frenemies.
 Massaging logic to make functions work beautifully, sussing out the right combination to get a process rolling—I love that part of web development, and I hope to use this class polish all my scripting so I can write better planned, more elegant code.

 ### Contact me